-If you are able, movement is the best way to discharge all those stress hormones flying around your body.
+Move🏋️♀️🏃♀️ If you are able, movement is the best way to discharge all those stress hormones flying around your body.
 Your survival brain is ensuring your body is primed for action, while being told to sit at home.
 Perfect recipe for anxiety.
 If you have any exercise equipment at home - use it.
 There are also many instructors now offering online classes too.
-A gentle walk around the garden in the fresh air will do if that's all you can manage.
+Getting out in nature can be the perfect antidote to anxiety and a great endorphin boost.

 Plan✍️ Having a clear solid plan for when this is all over, will give your brain a message that there is light at the end of the tunnel and that you'll get through it.
 Having a strong future focus is the perfect way to take yourself from emotional panic to logic.
 Think of something you really want to do, that means something to you.
 Focus strongly on this - visualise it, feel it, imagine it, and look forward to it!

 Limit ⏱️ Keep yourself updated with the news, and find out what's happening - but avoid constant watching, checking, reading.
 All that will do is keep your primitive brain on high alert, ensuring you feel terrible and don't sleep!
 Social media can also fuel anxiety, more so now with so many opinions, arguments and theories.
 It's great to speak up for what we believe is right, and there are times when voicing our opinions can be liberating and empowering.
 However we need to be mindful of when to share, and when to realise which discussions are simply fueling our anxiety.
 You can't change others opinions - so do you really want to spend time engaging with it?
 It's likely you'll spend hours being pulled into conflict for nothing to change.